The Acme Brewery of San Francisco was established in 1907 by

 did surprisingly well and gave the company some needed

-a Nip in Every Sip"), and Bull Dog Extra Stout Malt
+enhanced their line-up with a Bull Dog Stout Malt

 quintessential "alpha male"

 previous world heavyweight champion, Jack Dempsey.
 This was

 quite a departure for Acme since they had been successfully

 wooing the female demographic since 1933.
 They must have

 felt that the females would be drawn to the classier looking